Celine-004/sourcewell-project/llm/README.md

 - **Python**: 3.8+ (3.10+ recommended)
 - **Weaviate**: 1.20+ for knowledge base features

-This documentation reflects the actual implementation capabilities and limitations of the SourceWell LLM Module as implemented in the codebase.
+This documentation reflects the actual implementation capabilities and limitations of the LLM Module as implemented in the codebase.